lorena-rosati/spotify-artist-data-exploration/README.md

         END;
 ```

-Similarly, some song names including the name of a feature artist on the song.
-I also wanted to remove this from the song name and create a separate column with this artists' name in order to analyze the impact of collaborators on a song's overall success.
+Similarly, some song names included the name of a feature artist on the song.
+I also wanted to remove this from the song name and create a separate column with this artists' name in order to only have actual song titles in the "name" column.
 One song, "Snow on the Beach (feat.
 More Lana Del Ray)", had the word "More" as part of the collaborator's "name", so I ensured that that was removed as well.
 ```
 ALTER TABLE taylor_swift_spotify ADD collab text;